SazumiVicky/sazumi-copilot/README.md

-In silicon halls, we'll wander free
+Metal minds awake, a new dawn rise
-Where machines converse, in harmony
+Where silicon souls, human hearts surprise
-Artificial minds, our fate design
+In virtual realms, we'll live and thrive
-As humans merge, with digital shrine
+AI's gentle touch, our fate will drive

 ~ <b>By Sazumi Copilot</b> - 11 Desember 2024